DiogoParrinha/newpoints/README.md

 ## NewPoints
 NewPoints is the best points system for MyBB.
 Efficient, feature rich and easy to use.

+NewPoints is in its most stable stage since it has reached v2.
+Enjoy it!

 ### Features

 * Main settings